Tests Test Coverage Latest release BSD-3 clause license PyPI - Python Version

 Parameters:

-• raList (-) – a sequence of three right accension values, in radians, for (jd-1, jd, jd+1)
+• raList (tuple of float) – A sequence of three right ascension values, in radians, for (jd-1, jd, jd+1).

-• decList (-) – a sequence of three right declination values, in radians, for (jd-1, jd, jd+1)
+• decList (tuple of float) – A sequence of three declination values, in radians, for (jd-1, jd, jd+1).

 Returns:

-• Julian Day of the set time
+Julian Day of the set time.

 astronomia.riseset.transit(jd, raList, delta)